- 🔙 Back to Media

 - One Foot in Hell (1986)

-- Note: Was later reprinted by the publisher Panther, Granada or Grafton, not DAW Books.
+- Note: It was later reprinted by publishers such as Panther, Granada, or Grafton—not by DAW Books.

 - Original painting: Elric Demonslayer (1980)